Lcontext/Lcontext/README.md

 Sign up at [lcontext.com](https://lcontext.com) and find your API key in **Settings > API Access**.

-### 2. Add the Tracking Script to Your Website
+### 2. Add the Tracking Script to Your App

-Before the MCP server can provide analytics context, you need to install the tracking script on your website to collect behavioral data.
+Before the MCP server can provide analytics context, you need to install the tracking script on your app to collect behavioral data.

-**Quick install:** Add this to your website's HTML:
+**Quick install:** Add this to your app's HTML:

 ```html
 <script src="https://lcontext.com/it.js?iTag=YOUR_SITE_TAG" defer></script>
 ```

-Replace `YOUR_SITE_TAG` with the tag from your website settings in the Lcontext dashboard.
+Replace `YOUR_SITE_TAG` with the tag from your app settings in the Lcontext dashboard.

 <details>
 <summary><b>What the tracker collects</b></summary>